-The GP Mental Health Treatment Plan, Review and Consultation items are available for use in general practice by medical practitioners, including general practitioners but excluding specialists or consultant physicians.
-The term 'GP' is used in these notes as a generic reference to medical practitioners able to claim these items.
+The GP Mental Health Treatment Plan, Review and Consultation items are available for use in general practice by general practitioner.
+The term 'GP' is used in these notes as a generic reference to general practitioners able to claim these items.